cbcrg/tcoffee/docs/tcoffee_faq.rst

-It is also possible to control the weight associated with this alignment (see the -weight section).
+It is also possible to control the weight associated with this alignment (see the -weight section):

 ::